 the term of the loan

-the interest rate (being both the higher and the lower interest rate)
+the interest rate (both the higher and the lower interest rates)

 the default interest rate